Vein and Redness Removal in Scottsdale, AZ 85260

 Treatment Areas

-Legs — KTP can treat fine spider veins on the legs sometimes, if they are small enough.
+Legs — KTP may treat very fine superficial spider veins on the legs, but only when they are small and superficial enough to treat safely.
 However, too large a vessel requires so much energy that the tissue can burn or blister and still not treat the area effectively.
 Most leg veins we refer out to a vascular specialist.
-For larger varicose veins, sclerotherapy or Nd:YAG 1064nm laser is more appropriate.
+For larger varicose veins, a vascular specialist may recommend options such as sclerotherapy, Nd:YAG 1064nm laser, endovenous ablation, or other vein procedures.
+Varicose vein treatment for larger vessels or those causing symptoms such as leg pain, leg swelling, or heaviness belongs with a specialist in venous and lymphatic medicine — we will tell you directly if that is the right path for you.

 What Results Can You Expect?